 Lastly enjoy it, it’s a week or weekends of swimming and learning.
 You need to fully commit, as you’ll be constantly retested on the knowledge you have gained during a lifeguarding job.
 So, trying to enjoy it as much as possible will enhance your learning and only serve to benefit you in the long run.

-For the interview after you have finished your lifeguard training, click here for helpful resources.
+For the interview after you have finished your lifeguard training, see here for helpful resources how to pass an interview for helpful resources.

 Follow us on Facebook!